Thinking of buying a house or flat with the Government's Help to Buy scheme? Make sure you do your own due diligence with these five checks.

 Find out what is and, is not, permitted before you venture too far down the purchase path.

-The unscrupulous practice is mainly confined to leasehold houses, which account for around 10% of all 175, 469 houses bought under Help to Buy.
+New-build houses currently account for around 10% of all properties bought under Help to Buy.

 4. What the equity loan repayments will be after 5 years